briandelmsft/SentinelAutomationModules/Docs/howitworks.md

 An example of the use of multiple modules can be found in the [Sample](sample.md) playbook included during the deployment.

 More information about the automation modules can be located within the [Modules](/Modules/) folders.

+## STAT Workbook

+The STAT workbook helps you to monitor the overall STAT solution.
+The workbook locates the deployed STAT components in your environment and retrieves execution data and returns success/failure information.
+In addition, it will also retrieve the version information of your deployed STAT solution and compare it to the publically published versions to see if updates are available.

 ---
 [Documentation Home](readme.md)